 44.You mentioned you would like to do a residency—are you considering any particular cities?Would love to do so in various countries.

-45.You have always struck me as one of the most literate and intelligent of lyricists.
 What informs your lyricism; travel, education, native intelligence?Shakespeare’s genius and sometimes made up phrases that evoke meaning

 46.Have you ever thought that you might share in a more narrative form your unique and beautiful human experience that has such a diverse and specific array of experiences?You are so kind.
 If I were to write a book, it would have to be unencumbered by biopic gossip-type storytelling but would be a more abstract sense of being with, of course, actual events.